-Originally published in the Summer 2019 edition of the Virginia Defender, printed August 23.
+Originally published in the Summer 2019 edition of the Virginia Defender, issue 59, printed August 23.
 Reproduced here for accessibility and archival purposes.
-To see the entire issue, see our Full Issues page.
+To find other stories in the Summer 2019 issue or to download the full PDF, see this post.
+For the full web catalog, see our Full Issues page.

 More than half of all male trans teenagers have attempted suicide.
 That’s according to the new study “Transgender Adolescent Suicide Behavior” by the American Academy of Pediatrics.